Stomach cancers happen in the organs that are found in the upper section of the digestive system.

 We also offer a clinical trials program.
 Our program offers a wide range of advanced research treatments for many of our patients.

 Every cancer patient is at the heart of what we do.
 Dedicated to you, we commit and pursue state-of-the-art research that we link from bench to bedside and beyond.

 If you would like to participate or have questions about clinical trials, speak to your specialist.

 Find out more about participating in clinical research at Peter Mac.

-All referrals can be made via direct referral to the outpatients department or via the Nurse Coordinator Meg Rogers who can be contacted as follows:
+All referrals can be made via direct referral to the outpatients department or via the Nurse Consultant Meg Rogers who can be contacted as follows:

 - Fax: (03) 8559 7709